Firstyear/prd-blog/blog_source/2019/12/18/packaging_vendoring_and_how_it_s_changing.rst

 Since then I would say three languages have risen to importance and learnt from the experiences of Ruby - This is Javascript (npm/node), Go and Rust.

-I'll focus on Rust as it's what I'm most familiar with.
-Rust went further and embedded distribution of libraries into it's build tools from an early date with Cargo.
-As Rust is staticly linked (libraries are build into the final binary, rather than being dynamicly loaded), this moves all dependency management to build time.
+Rust went further than Ruby and Python and embedded distribution of libraries into it's build tools from an early date with Cargo.
+As Rust is staticly linked (libraries are build into the final binary, rather than being dynamicly loaded), this moves all dependency management to build time - which prevents runtime library conflict.
 And because Cargo is involved and controls all the paths, it can do things such as having multiple versions available in a single build for different components and coordinating all these elements.

-Now to hope back to npm/js.
-This introduced a new concept - microdependencies.
-This happened because javascript doesn't have deadcode elimination.
+Now to hop back to npm/js.
+This ecosystem introduced a new concept - micro-dependencies.
+This happened because javascript doesn't have dead code elimination.
 So if given a large utility library, and you call one function out of 100, you still have to ship all 99 unused ones.
 This means they needed a way to manage and distribute hundreds, if not thousands of tiny libraries, each that did "one thing" so that you pulled in "exactly" the minimum required (that's not how it turned out ... but it was the intent).

-Rust also has inherited a similar culture - not to the same extreme as npm because rust DOES have dead code elimination, but still enough that my concread library with 3 dependencies pulls in 32 dependencies, and kanidm from it's 30 dependencies, pulls in 365 into it's graph.
+Rust also has inherited a similar culture - not to the same extreme as npm because Rust DOES have dead code elimination, but still enough that my concread library with 3 dependencies pulls in 32 dependencies, and kanidm from it's 30 dependencies, pulls in 365 into it's graph.